 Finding the location

 How do you go about finding the best location for street photography in a new place?
-I am going to cover three tips to help any street photographer, wherever they are travelling, and regardless of the time they have.
-Each tip will require a little tinkering depending on your needs and preferences, and on the place you’re travelling in.
+I am going to cover three tips to help any street photographer, wherever they are traveling, and regardless of the time they have.
+Each tip will require a little tinkering depending on your needs and preferences, and on the place you’re traveling in.

 1. Explore with or without your camera – Play the Tourist